xinhuang/xinhuang.github.com/_drafts/use-tbb-to-generate-dynamic-dependency-graph-for-computation.md

 # Overview

-TBB flow graph provides a way to do flow-based programming.
-For problems which can be described as a dependency graph, it provides a clear interface to describe the problem, with good performance and scalability across multiple CPU cores.
+TBB's flow graph provides a way to do flow-based programming.
+For problems which can be described as a dependency graph, a flow graph provides a clear interface to describe the problem, with good performance and scalability across multiple CPU cores.

-A typical TBB flow graph code looks like below:
+Typical TBB flow graph code looks like below:

 ```
 using namespace tbb::flow;